-Evidently, anything over 20 meters per second is considered severe by Frommer’s standards, though locals will tell you it’s 25 (or 30 if you’re “f*cking crazy,” said a Hofn bartender.
-“But, [he] will not drive if it’s 35!”).
+Evidently, anything over 20 meters per second is considered severe by Frommer’s standards, though locals will tell you it’s 25 (30, if you’re really wondering how to be Icelandic).
 I’m not sure we ever saw anything under 20 meters per second during our trip.
 As a result, driving hazards included white-knuckle driving with steering difficulties, powerful gusts of gravel cracking windshields and chipping paint on rental vehicles, and zero visibility in “sand blizzards” on Iceland’s southern sandur (the largest glacial desert in the world).
 On the upside, Frommer’s reads that these wind hazards are rare in the summers.

 Iceland’s Ring Road is not all paved